HCL-TECH-SOFTWARE/Domino-rest-api/docs/whatsnew/index.md

     Release date: April 29, 2025

-    !!! danger "Domino REST API v1.1.3.1 supercedes and should be used in place of v1.1.3."
+    !!! danger "Domino REST API v1.1.3.1 supersedes and should be used in place of v1.1.3."

     - **4** New features
     - **4** Improvements